bdiev/WheatMagnateBot/README.md

 - Disconnect and kick reasons are properly displayed: chat components are parsed to plain text for readability.
 - During server restarts (detected at 9 AM Kyiv time), reconnection waits 5 minutes instead of 15 seconds to prevent notification spam.
 - Discord bot responds to commands in the configured channel and sends notifications there.
+- Death messages from Minecraft chat are detected and sent to Discord; these messages are preserved in the channel and not deleted by the automatic cleaner.

 ## Running the Bot
 ### Local (Windows/Linux)